-TarFileSet has been added as a stand-alone type in Apache Ant 1.7.
+TarFileSet has been a stand-alone type since Apache Ant 1.7.

 include/exclude patterns that start with slashes either.

-A tarfileset can be defined with the id attribute and referred to with the refid attribute.
-This is also true
+Since Ant 1.7, a tarfileset can be defined with the id attribute and referred to with the refid attribute.

 |prefix||all files in the fileset are prefixed with that path in the archive.||No|

 |fullpath||the file described by the fileset is placed at that exact location in the archive.||No|